JNOSQL/jnosql-book/en/part2/chapter2_4_1.md

 #### Document Manager

-The Manager class to document type, it has two kinds:
+The manager class to a document type can be synchronous or asynchronous:

 * **DocumentCollectionManager**: To do synchronous operations.
 * **DocumentCollectionManagerAsync**: To do asynchronous operations.